CPSLabGU/gttcan/README.md

 *NUM_DATAID_BITS* - The number of bits used for Data Slot ID's.

 *Schedule Data* - The schedule data itself.
+This does not need to be stored on each node, or anywhere even, however the information from the schedule must be used to generate each node's *local schedule*.
+In practice, it may be desirable for every node to have the full schedule.

 The schedule can be stored as a series of entries (of length *Schedule Length*).
 Each entry contains a node ID and a data ID.
-For a typical use case, each of these can be encoded as a byte.
+For a typical use case, each of these can be encoded as a byte, though for larger networks/data structures, these could be encoded as 2 bytes each.
 There are 4 types of entries in the schedule:

 #### Reference message slot
 Node ID: 1-7 (depending on which time master is transmitting)\